jdposada/courses/content/course/oop/_index.md

 We will use Docker, VSCode and we have a [Github Repo](https://github.com/jdposada/oop_202201) with teh code we will use during the course

+### Issues

+If you have any issues with the Dev repo, please report it as a [Github Issue](https://github.com/jdposada/oop_202201/issues).
+In this way everyone that has the same problem will find the solution to it when is given.

 ### Office Hours

 To schedule office hours please use the following link to reserve a time with me.